Get credit reporting to help protect your business

 3. Credit reports can give you confidence that a company is real

 You may have heard news stories about people or businesses who are the victims of fraud.
 When you are dealing with a real, valid business (as opposed to fraudulent or de-registered businesses) this will give you peace of mind.

-Credit reporting confirms if a business is a legally registered entity and includes the registered names and addresses of the directors.
+Credit reporting confirms if a business has a current and registered ABN, ACN or both, and includes the registered names and addresses of the directors.
 These are basic business requirements.
 It’s good to know this before extending credit or doing business with another company – especially one you’ve never dealt with before.